mckernant1/kotlin-utils/README.md

 # Kotlin Utils
-Hello this is my kotlin utils library where I put functions that I find useful
+Hello!
+This is my kotlin utils library where I put functions that I find useful

 ### Use will gradle